Alternhuman/deployer/doc/source/installation.rst

     /etc/init.d/marcoreceiverd start

-The package requires the following dependencies to be set up:
+The package requires the following dependencies to work.
+They will be downloaded during the installation:

 ::